thh32/consort/README.md

-# consort
-Consort: amplicon sequence variant based analysis of 16S rRNA datasets from minimal consortia
+# Consort: amplicon sequence variant based analysis of 16S rRNA datasets from minimal consortia

 Consort has been designed to specifically for 16S rRNA analysis of minimal microbial consortia.